Cordelia Fine

 Cordelia Fine (born 1975) is a Canadian-born British philosopher of science, psychologist, writer, and science communicator, who lives in Australia.
 As of 2018 she is a full professor in the History and Philosophy of Science programme at the University of Melbourne, Australia.
 Fine has written several popular science books on the topics of social cognition, neuroscience, and the popular myths of sex differences.
 She is especially known for Testosterone Rex, which won the Royal Society Science Book Prize in 2017.

 Early life and education

 Cordelia Fine was born in 1975 in Toronto, Canada.
-She is the daughter of writer Anne Fine and Kit Fine, a philosopher.
+She is the daughter of writer Anne Fine and philosopher Kit Fine.

 She was educated at St George's School for Girls in Edinburgh, Scotland.
 She was awarded a bachelor's degree in experimental psychology with first-class honours from Oxford University, a Master of Philosophy in criminology from Cambridge University, and a PhD in Psychology from University College London.